Launch of the ROV Tiburon though the “moonpool”, a special opening in the middle of the Western Flier.

 Monterey Bay Aquarium Research Institute

-My role on this expedition is primarily to manage the video data that comes in from the ROV (remotely operated vehicle) Tiburon.
-On this expedition, that includes recording both DigitalBeta and High Definition video tape.
-In addition, I am using MBARI's Video Annotation and Reference System (VARS) to annotate the ROV dive's in real-time.
+My role on this expedition is primarily to manage the video data that comes in from the remotely operated vehicle (ROV) Tiburon.
+On this expedition, that includes recording both DigitalBeta and high definition video tape.
+In addition, I am using the Monterey Bay Aquarium Research Institute (MBARI) video annotation and reference system (VARS) to annotate the ROV dives in real-time.
 The annotation process involves identifying all of the geological and biological features that we observe during the dive and noting this in the computer.
-The VARS computer program makes this task much easier because it has a built in dictionary, or knowledgebase, which allows us to easily and correctly enter observations into a searchable database.
-Instruments on the ROV record depth, oxygen, temperature, and salinity and these measurements are synced with the video image.
+The VARS computer program makes this task much easier, because it has a built in dictionary, or knowledgebase, which allows us to easily and correctly enter observations into a searchable database.
+Instruments on the ROV record depth, oxygen, temperature, and salinity, and these measurements are synched with the video image.

 Lonny Lundsten at the VARS console aboard the Western Flier.

-Lonny Lundsten at the VARS console aboard the Western Flier.
+Research technician Lonny Lundsten at the video annotation and reference system (VARS) console aboard the R/V Western Flyer.
 Click image for larger view and image credit.

-The VARS system allows us to capture still images (frame grabs) from the video too, so that we have a visual record of interesting and unique observations seen during the dive.
-We can also easily label samples with sample numbers and collection methods.
-We can even frame grab individual samples so that we can match the image with the exact specimen when the ROV returns to the ship.
+VARS also allows us to capture still images, or frame grabs, from the video, giving us a visual record of interesting and unique observations made during the dive.
+We can easily label samples with sample numbers and collection methods.
+We can even frame-grab individual samples so that we can match the image with the exact specimen when the ROV returns to the ship.

-Because I've been a video annotator for several years now I'm pretty good at identifying most of what I see.
-Every dive is unique though, and on each dive we typically see some bizarre deep-sea creature that we've never seen before.
-Sometimes we find organisms that are new to science - animals which no one has ever seen before!
+With several years experience as a video annotator, I've become pretty good at identifying most of what I see.
+But every dive is unique, and we typically see some bizarre deep-sea creature that we've never seen before.
+Sometimes we find organisms that are new to science— animals which no one has ever seen before!
 Most often, however, we observe organisms that have been described, but haven't been observed using sophisticated technology like MBARI's ROV Tiburon.
 Today, for example, we collected an unusual branched sponge that looks like a coral.

 As part of my graduate studies at Moss Landing Marine Labs, I am working on a project that entails using VARS to identify and characterize the organisms and habitats that we've observed on several California seamounts.
 Part of the work that we're doing on this expedition will help us better understand the relationship between seamount communities by comparing our findings here with observations made at other seamounts.
-I'm also using these data to better understand how corals are distributed on the seamount in relation to physical factors such as currents, water chemistry, relative elevation, and substrate type.
-In addition, I'm trying to get a sense of the associations that exist between corals and the other organisms that we've observed because many of the larger corals, like Paragorgia arborea, are habitat forming corals, meaning that their presence creates habitat for other organisms to utilize.
+I'm also using these data to better understand how corals are distributed on the seamount in relation to physical factors, such as currents, water chemistry, relative elevation, and substrate type.
+In addition, I'm trying to get a sense of the associations that exist between corals and the other organisms that we've observed.
+Many of the larger corals (e.g., Paragorgia arborea) are habitat-forming corals, meaning that their presence creates habitat for other organisms to utilize.

 (top)